Skip to main content

 January 6, 2016

-Vitamin D supplementation has recently been evaluated in Switzerland in a small 1 year randomized clinical trial by Bischoff-Ferrari and colleagues.
+Vitamin D supplementation has recently been evaluated in Switzerland in a small one-year randomized clinical trial by Bischoff-Ferrari and colleagues (1).
 This study compared the effects of two “high” doses of vitamin D (60,000 IU of vitamin D3 per month or 24,000 IU vitamin D3 plus 300 mg of calcifediol per month) to a standard dose of 24000 IU per month (equivalent to 800 IU per day).
 The study did not include a control group receiving zero vitamin D supplementation.
-The study was completed in 200 men and women over the age of 70 yrs.
+The study was completed in 200 men and women over the age of 70 years.
 The people enrolled in the study had at least 1 fall before entering the study.

-High dose vitamin D did not result in improvements in strength in the lower limbs.
-In fact there were actually more falls in the high dose vitamin D groups in comparison to the standard dose 24,000 IU Vitamin D monthly.
+High-dose vitamin D did not result in improvements in strength in the lower limbs.
+In fact, there were actually more falls in the high-dose vitamin D groups in comparison to the standard dose 24,000 IU Vitamin D monthly.
 Therefore, increasing vitamin D intake above standard recommended intake levels provided no benefit with respect to muscle strength, and was actually associated with an increased risk of falling.
+A recent systematic review and meta-analysis of 15 randomized controlled trials also showed that intermittent or single high-dose vitamin D supplementation has no preventive effect on the risk of falls and may even increase the risk of falls (2).

 Scientific Advisory Council